-Marginal external cost is a term associated with negative externalities, i.e. bad effects suffered by third parties as a result of a trade between a buyer and a seller of a good or service.
+Marginal external cost is a term associated with negative externalities involved in a trade, i.e. bad effects suffered by third parties as a result of a trade between a buyer and a seller of a good or service.

-The marginal external cost curve (MEC) forms a component of the overall marginal social cost curve (MSC) as illustrated in the graph below and by the equation:
+The marginal external cost curve (MEC) forms a component of the overall marginal social cost curve (MSC) as illustrated in the graph below, and by the equation:

 The only potential for confusion here is that MPC (marginal private cost) tends to be the preferred term when looking into externalities, rather than the more standard term MC (marginal cost).